ericrenone/Ludigo/README.md

 - Overflow: Saturation clamping prevents errors but limits range [-32768, 32767].
 - RNG: Seeded for determinism; not cryptographically secure.

-## Contributing

-Contributions welcome!
-Fork the repo, create a branch, and submit a PR.
-Focus on determinism—ensure all changes maintain bit-identical behavior.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.

----

-🦞 The Lobster Way: Deterministic, Verifiable, Scalable.# Ludigo